 - As you approach your stop, you should press the exit button on any door to warn the driver

 In reality, there’s nearly always someone waiting so the tram will likely stop anyway, but you need to press the button to get the door to open when you do stop.

-If you’re driving, remember that the trams are the kings of the road.
+If you’re driving in Vienna, be aware that the trams are the kings of the road.
+Two things to remember:

-Don’t block a tramline unless you have no choice – they don’t take kindly to unnecessary delays and are bigger than you.
-They also have right of way.
+- Some tram lines follow the road, so you can’t help but drive along the same route.
+But don’t block a line unless you have no choice – trams don’t take kindly to unnecessary delays and are bigger than you.
+They also have right of way

 - Most importantly, if you’re driving alongside a tram and it’s nearing a stop, you must slow down and stop, too, even if the road ahead is clear.
 You can only pass a tram at or near a stop if there are no people around and if you go at crawling pace

 Finally, if trams are your thing, you might like to visit the Museum Remise; the transport authority’s museum has a large collection of historical vehicles.